AQG Network Analyzer reference↑

 definitions for details.

-The AQG Network Analyzer supports the following packet types for layer 4 or lower:
+The AQG Network Analyzer supports the following packet types for L4 or lower:

 - Ethernet